Written by Eva Yeung, BSD Education

 What do you remember most about the teachers you encountered in your school days?
 There might have been the one joke your philosophy teacher made about Immanuel Kant in Grade 11 that still makes you laugh decades after.
-Or it might be your English teacher who encouraged your Grade 12 class to get through some tough literature pieces by allowing you to take a chance to connect with it through culturally relevant comparisons.
-It might have been your Grade 7 science teacher who starts their lesson by engaging the class with a fresh review of the most recent sci-fi movie they saw over the weekend.
+Or your English teacher who encouraged your Grade 12 class to get through some challenging literature pieces by allowing you to take a chance to connect with it through culturally relevant comparisons.
+Maybe your Grade 7 science teacher started their lesson by engaging the class in reviewing a recent sci-fi movie.
+These three teachers are linked by how they care about students’ success in their subject area.
+They can see the relevance in enhancing their lives – they want students to care genuinely!
+As a result, these teachers usually like to listen closely too because their passion is infectious.

 Just get started – be inspired!